Azure/AppService/_posts/2022-06-22-Clojure-on-AppService.md

 ### Optional packages for local development

 * [Visual Studio Code](https://code.visualstudio.com/) with the [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) extension for Clojure
-* Docker, used to run PostgreSQL in a Docker container
+* Docker, used to run PostgreSQL locally in a Docker container
-* GNU sed, used to replace some entries in the `pom.xml` file before deploying.
-This is installed by default in most Linux distributions, and also in Git for Windows
+* GNU sed, used for text replacement on the command line before deploying (you can edit the file in a text/code editor though).
+Note that `sed` comes pre-installed by default in most Linux distributions, and also in Git for Windows

 ### Differences with the original `guestbook` application